MRes Global Political EconomyFind a programme

 |Part-time study available||

 Part-time study may require daytime weekday attendance

-The pathway encourages you to analyse the diverse experiences and impact of economic globalisation and examine relationships between global governance and inequality.
-It will also help you understand that analysis and resolution of many of the key problems confronting humanity in the 21st century require new and interdisciplinary academic approaches, innovative methods and policy agendas, creative thinking and transnationally comparative datasets.
+The MRes encourages you to analyse the diverse experiences and impact of economic globalisation and examine relationships between global governance and inequality.
+It will also help you understand that to analyse and resolve many of the key problems confronting humanity in the 21st century will require new and interdisciplinary academic approaches, innovative methods and policy agendas, creative thinking and transnationally comparative data sets.